-This tutorial will show you how to update your mirror with some gold leaf and paint!
+This tutorial will show you how to update your old mirror with some gold leaf and paint!

 It’s time for our monthly Trash To Treasure time again!

-Follow my tutorial to make an epic fail turn into something amazing!
+Follow my tutorial to make an epic fail turn into something beautiful and amazing!

 Then be sure to check out my fabulous co-hosts projects too!

 So here it is.
 It seems harmless enough.
 A dark brown wood convex mirror.
 I’ve had it for many years and love it.